alex-page/move-assigned-issue-column/README.md

-# Move assinged issue to column
+# Move assigned issue to column

-> ✨ GitHub action to automagically move assinged issue to a column.
+> ✨ GitHub action to automagically move assigned issue to a column.

 ## How to use